Alicasts/December24/README.md

 * Configuration for Google Maps API:

-  To integrate Google Maps into your application, follow these steps to securely add the API Key:
+To integrate Google Maps into your application, you must manually add your API key on local.properties following this pattern:
-1. Create a Secrets Object Inside the utils package
-2. create an object named Secrets
-3. Define your API Key in the Secrets object using the following format:

-   const val GOOGLE_MAPS_API_KEY = YOUR_API_KEY
+GOOGLE_MAPS_API_KEY = YOUR_API_KEY
-4. Replace YOUR_API_KEY with the actual API Key obtained from the Google Cloud Console.
-   (not a good approach but...)

 **Project Structure**